Bridgerland Technical College

 Student Financial Aid Information

 Various types of financial aid are available to assist students in paying for costs associated with their enrollment at Bridgerland Technical College.
-Students receiving financial aid may be required to adhere to standards of satisfactory academic progress and attendance which are outlined according to source of funding and at time of awarding.
+Students receiving financial aid may be required to adhere to standards of satisfactory academic progress and attendance which are outlined according to funding source and at the time of awarding.

-The Veterans Administration offers educational support for Veterans and other eligible persons attending Bridgerland Technical College.
+The Veterans Administration offers educational support for Veterans and other eligible persons attending the college.
 Information regarding benefits, approved programs, and maintaining eligibility for benefits may be found online at https://www.btech.edu/students/financial-aid/va-benefits.
-Veterans and other eligible persons may contact the Veterans Administration directly with any questions about his or her individual eligibility or payments, and to apply for benefits.
+Veterans and other eligible persons may contact the Veterans Administration directly with any questions about their individual eligibility or payments, and to apply for benefits.
 The Veterans Administration may be reached by calling 1 (888) GIBILL1 or online at http://benefits.va.gov/gibill/.

-Other sources of federal, state, and community aid may be available, as well as tips for managing your money, and the college’s statement regarding loan participation.
-Check out our General Info section at https://btech.edu/students/financial-aid/.
+Other sources of federal, state, and community aid may be available, as well as tips for managing money, and the college’s statement regarding loan participation.
+Check out the General Info section at https://btech.edu/students/financial-aid/.
 Paper copies of this information may be available upon request.

 Facilities and Services Available to Students with Disabilities

 The Rehabilitation Act of 1973 and The Americans with Disabilities Act (ADA) provide comprehensive civil rights and protections for persons with disabilities.
-Bridgerland Technical College follows these laws by providing students with physical or mental disabilities the same opportunity to engage in educational experiences as nondisabled students.
-Available facilities and services information is found in the Americans with Disabilities Act page of the Colleges Student Guide and in policy https://btech.edu/students/
+The college follows these laws by providing students with physical or mental disabilities the same opportunity to engage in educational experiences as nondisabled students.
+Available facilities and services information is found in the Americans with Disabilities Act page of the college Student Guide found here: https://btech.edu/students/americans-with-disabilities-act/, and in the associated policy.

 Academic Program (Educational Program, Instructional Facilities, and Faculty)